gillibrand/playdate-pixel-grid/README.md

 Learning project for Playdate.
 A trivial pixel art toy.

-Move with d-pad.
+- Move with d-pad.
-Make a pixel square black with A.
+- Make a pixel square black with A.
-Erase all squares with B.
+- Erase all squares with B.

-No save!
+- Saves the picture automatically.